SS NATHANIEL GREENE

 Gallant Ship Award Citation:

 On September 14, the vessel was severely damaged in an explosion.
 At the time, Nathaniel Greene had been traveling in the convoy just to the port side of SS Mary Luckenbach, a cargo ship laden with tons of TNT, when that ship was struck by aerial torpedoes and exploded with incredible force.
-The explosion was so powerful that Nathaniel Greene‘s crew thought that their ship had been struck by a torpedo.
+The explosion was so powerful that Nathaniel Greene‘s crew thought that their ship had been struck.
 Most of the cargo on the deck of the ship was smashed, as were many doors, port holes, and the hospital aft.
 The concussive force of the exploding Mary Luckenbach even knocked the ship’s compasses out of adjustment.
-Two Armed Guards and five merchant crewmen were injured.
+Two Armed Guard gunners and five merchant crewmen were injured.
 An additional crewman was washed overboard, although he was recovered alive.
-Despite this severe damage, Nathaniel Greene‘s engine was still functional, and the vessel was able to complete its delivery of war cargo at Archangel.
+Despite the severe damage, Nathaniel Greene‘s engine was still functional and it was able to deliver its cargo to Archangel.

-On February 23, 1943, while sailing in a convoy in the Mediterranean Sea, Nathaniel Greene was struck by two torpedoes launched by the German U-boat U-565.
-Dead in the water after this blow, the ship was also struck by a torpedo launched by a German plane.
-Although their vessel was severely damaged and rapidly sinking, the crew of Nathaniel Greene was, with the assistance of HMS Brixton, able to beach the ship at Salamanda, Algeria.
+On February 23, 1943, while sailing in a convoy in the Mediterranean Sea, the German submarine U-565 launched two torpedoes into Nathaniel Greene.
+Dead in the water after being hit, the ship was struck again by a torpedo launched by a German bomber.
+Although their vessel was severely damaged and sinking fast, Nathaniel Greene‘s crew, with the assistance of HMS Brixton, was able to beach the ship at Salamanda, Algeria.
 A constructive total loss, Nathaniel Greene was scrapped in 1948.